mankai-chow/FuzzifiED.jl/docs/src/intro.md

 > __[Hu 2023Mar]__ Operator product expansion coefficients of the 3d Ising criticality via quantum fuzzy sphere, Liangdong Hu, Yin-Chen He, and Wei Zhu, [arXiv:2303.08844](https://arxiv.org/abs/2303.08844), [Phys.
 Rev. Lett __131__, 031601 (2023)](https://doi.org/10.1103/PhysRevLett.131.031601).

 Apart from the operator spectrum that has been studied in [Zhu 2022](@ref Zhu2022), a wealth of CFT data can be obtained from the local operators.
 This work studies the local observables on the fuzzy sphere, including the density operators and certain four-fermion operators.
 These observables can be expressed as the linear combination of CFT local scaling operators.
 After a finite size scaling that takes into account the data from different system sizes, the subleading contribution can be substracted and only the leading contribution are left.
-This includes the lowest primaries in Ising CFT in each symmetry sector : $\mathbb{Z}_2$-odd $\sigma$ and $\mathbb{Z}_2$-even $\epsilon$.
+In this way, the lowest primaries in Ising CFT in each symmetry sector, _viz._ $\mathbb{Z}_2$-odd $\sigma$ and $\mathbb{Z}_2$-even $\epsilon$, can be realised.
 The OPE coefficients are then evaluated by taking the inner product of a fuzzy sphere local observable with two CFT states $\langle\Phi_1|\Phi_2(\hat{\mathbf{n}})|\Phi_3\rangle$.
 This work computes 17 OPE coefficients of low-lying CFT primary fields with high accuracy, including 4 that has not being reported before.
 The rest are consistent with numerical bootstrap results.
-Also remarkably, this work start to apply DMRG to the fuzzy sphere.
+It is also worth noting that this work start to apply DMRG to the fuzzy sphere.
 The maximal system size is increased from $N_m=18$ by ED to $N_m=48$ by DMRG.

 ##### [Correlation functions](@id Han2023Jun)

 > __[Han 2023Jun]__ Conformal four-point correlators of the 3d Ising transition via the quantum fuzzy sphere, Chao Han, Liangdong Hu, Wei Zhu, and Yin-Chen He, [arXiv:2306.04681](https://arxiv.org/abs/2306.04681), [Phys.
 Rev. B __108__, 235123 (2023)](https://doi.org/10.1103/PhysRevB.108.235123).

-In addition to the OPE coefficients, the local observable can also be used to calculate correlation functions.
+In addition to the OPE coefficients, the local observables can also be used to calculate correlation functions.
 By taking the inner product of two local observables (density operators) at a time displacement $\langle\Phi_1|\Phi_2(\hat{\mathbf{n}}_0)\Phi_3(\hat{\mathbf{n}},\tau)|\Phi_4\rangle$ with two CFT states, a general four-point function can be calculated.
 This piece of CFT data in practice cannot be derived from the rest.
 This work calculates this four-point function in 3d Ising CFT with DMRG.
 A non-trivial check of conformality, the crossing symmetry, is verified for the correlator $\langle\sigma\sigma\sigma\sigma\rangle$.
 The special case --- two-point functions by taking $\Phi_1=\Phi_4=\mathbb{I}$ --- are also studied and compared with the expected results by conformal symmetry.

 ##### [Entropic $F$-function](@id Hu2024)

 > __[Hu 2024]__ Entropic ``F``-function of 3d Ising conformal field theory via the fuzzy sphere regularisation, Liangdong Hu, Wei Zhu, and Yin-Chen He, [arXiv:2401.17362](https://arxiv.org/abs/2401.17362).

 Beyond the correlators of local operators, a wealth of information can be learnt from the entanglement entropy and entanglement spectrum.
 A remarkable quantity is called the $F$-function, which is defined through the scaling behaviour of the entanglement entropy.
-Specifically, consider a quantum system that is described by a CFT and lives on $\mathbb{R}^2$.
+Specifically, consider a quantum system that lives on $\mathbb{R}^2$.
 A circle with radius $R_d$ divides the system into inner part $A$ and outer part $B$.
 The entanglement entropy is defined and expected to scale with $R_d$ as
 ```math
     S_A(R_d)=\operatorname{tr}_A\rho\log\rho=\alpha R_d/\delta-F
 ```